 There are two main things you should know about stenciling:

 - It gives your design a beautifully textured look, especially if you’re doing it on fabric, because the fabric’s weave is visible through the paint.

 This is the easiest way to start stenciling.
-Fabric Depot, one of our favorite local destinations for all things sewing, has dozens and dozens of pre-cut stencils in-stock at their retail store (our selections are linked below).
-They’re made of flexible, durable plastic that’s easy to clean.
+Local craft outlets, in-store and online, carry dozens of pre-cut stencils.
+They’re usually made of flexible, durable plastic that’s easy to clean.

 Ready-made stencils are affordable and simple to work with.
 You can get stencils with a single, large design, or can find them with smaller designs and accents meant to be repeated.

 Making your own templates is also an option.
 You need a sheet of clear plastic, an X-Acto knife, and a cutting mat.
 Position the plastic sheet over the design you want, and cut it out by tracing the lines with the blade.

 If you’re just starting out, you should choose a simple design that doesn’t have a continuous line running all the way around.
 You need a design in segments.
 If you cut out your design completely, you’ll be left with just a big hole in your plastic!
 You can find free stencil designs online that can be safely cut out without this problem.

 The key to cutting out your stencil is to be patient.
 Just relax and go slowly.

 Custom stencils with a digital cutter

 If you have a digital cutter, like the Artistic Edge shown above, you can design your template on your computer.
 Their software can automatically add little uncut areas to your design so your finished template comes out of the cutter in one piece.